-- Quills are actually very sharp, hollow hairs with sharp fish-hook like barbs.
-They cannot throw their quills, but can raise them and try to strike predators with their tail.
+- Quills are very sharp, hollow hairs with sharp fish-hook like barbs.
+Porcupines cannot throw their quills, but they can raise them and try to strike predators with their tail.
 The quills’ barbed ends hook into the skin of the attacker and become lodged in its skin resulting in a fatal infection.

 - North American porcupines have antibiotics in their skin.
 They are the only